rosadiaz/snow_queen_v2_rails/README.md

 * ...
 # snow_queen

-Snow Queen is a rails backend application to generate quotes for snow clearing and salting services.
+ShovelSquad is a rails backend application to generate quotes for snow clearing and salting services.

 The application uses Google APIs to search for an address, the customer then marks the area to be serviced.
 The area calculated, along with specifications provided by the customer like: steps, hidden paths, ________, and a text area for additional notes to the service provider.
 This information adjusts the total to be paid for the service.
 When the quote is accepted, the application requests contact information for the customer and sends an email with the entered information, map, and total payment due to customer and to the service provider for revision.